"Javelinas de Tubac"

 presented by The Javelina Project

 The downtown area of Tubac and other select areas are filled with javelina sculptures painted by artists from Southern Arizona.
-You can meet all of the artists here.
+Meet the artists here.
 This is a community art project inspired by similar projects in Chicago, Santa Fe, and St. Joseph.

 Although the largest herd is hanging out in Tubac, about half a dozen will be checking baggage and getting their pictures taken at the Tucson International Airport.
 There will even be a few checking out the sites in Green Valley, the Desert Museum, and in Nogales, AZ welcoming visitors to Arizona!